Turnhout

+In reference to the 2021 census, the population of Turnhout was recorded at 45,874.

 History

 Turnhout originated on the crossroads of two major trade routes and in the protection of the hunting castle of the Dukes of Brabant that seems to have existed since 1110 or earlier.
 This hunting past is still reflected in the city's coat of arms.
 The small community that developed obtained its Libertas as a "free city" from Henry I, Duke of Brabant in about 1212.
-In 1338, the privilege of organizing a market on Saturday was granted, a tradition that still holds today.
+In 1338, the privilege of organizing a market on Saturday was granted, a tradition that still holds today, the city could now hold an annual fair so that all the goods from the surrounding villages could be offered for sale in Turnhout.
 In 1466, a traveler described the well-built houses and paved roads, and counted five churches.